-Thanks to NetGalley and Ballantine Books for an ARC of this book in exchange for an objective review.
+Thanks to the author, Atria Books and NetGalley for an advance copy of this book in exchange for an unbiased review.